"That body of light is the sign of a super-dimensional life-form. ... He eats dimensions for lunch!"

 - The Elder Scrolls V: Skyrim: Alduin the World-Eater, whose raison d'etre is to devour the universe at the end of time to make way for the next world.
 In the current one, according to some theories he jumped the gun: it wasn't time for the world to end, which was why first the Tongues, then the Dragonborn were able to defeat him.
 He also seems less interested in destroying the universe and more interested in ruling it.

-- Neo-Exdeath from Final Fantasy V, who says he/she/it will consume all memories, dimensions, and existence.
-Then he/she/it too will dissapear, forever.
+- Neo-Exdeath from Final Fantasy V declares its intent to consume all memories, dimensions, and existence, so that it too will disappear, forever.

 - The Maelstrom, a force of pure chaos and destruction itself, from LEGO Universe.